-- Extension of light rail connecting Redmond, Bellevue, south Kirkland and Issaquah, with two stations serving Redmond, as well as a new line from south Kirkland to Issaquah serving the Richards Road area, Eastgate near Bellevue College and central Issaquah. - BRT service on I-405 / SR 522 connecting to the NE 145th Street BRT. - New Operations and Maintenance Facility in Bellevue to support light rail extension. - North Sammamish Park-and-Ride in the north end of Sammamish to provide up to 200 parking spaces.
+- Extension of light rail connecting Redmond, Bellevue, south Kirkland and Issaquah, with two stations serving Redmond, as well as a new line from south Kirkland to Issaquah serving the Richards Road area, Eastgate near Bellevue College and central Issaquah. - BRT service on I-405 / SR 522 connecting to the NE 145th Street BRT. - North Sammamish Park-and-Ride in the north end of Sammamish to provide up to 200 parking spaces.